22 Best Anki Decks of All Time

 Why Is This Deck Not on AnkiWeb?

-It may seem strange that I am sending you to another someone’s website to download this deck, however, there is a good reason for it.
+It may seem strange that I am sending you to someone’s website to download this deck.
+However, there is a good reason for it.

 In the history of medical school Anki decks, the Reddit page of MedSchoolAnki has been pivotal.

-It has provided key decks that have helped hundreds, if not thousands, of students from across the world.
+It has provided key decks that have helped hundreds, if not thousands, of students worldwide.

-For various reasons, it is easier to upload the deck via Google drive than to upload to AnkiWeb.
+For various reasons, it is easier to upload the deck via Google drive than to AnkiWeb.

-After initially uploading to Reddit, the AnKing then made his website which has all the information compiled in one place.
+After initially uploading to Reddit, AnKing made his website with all the information compiled in one place.

 Notes = 1128